-Part 2: The Art of Writing
+Part 3: The Life of Writing

 Thankfully, since the day I somewhat angrily came up with this brilliant idea for a novel, things are sooo much calmer.
 My wine consumption has returned to normal (like I did NOT try to drink red wine out of a chocolate easter bunny like the Internet suggested – even though I had both a hollow chocolate bunny AND a bottle of red wine at home).